 - Sweet potato contains unique flavonoids that help with blood glucose control.
 They can also help support your dog’s immune system as they get older.

 - White potato contains carotenoids (such as lutein, zeaxanthin, and violaxanthin) which are powerful antioxidants.

 Should I change my dog’s food?

 Not if you are feeding a complete and balanced food and you and your vet are happy that your dog is healthy.
-All of our recipes are individually tailored to your dog’s needs, and developed alongside vets and qualified animal nutritionists.
+All of our recipes are individually tailored to your dog’s needs, and developed by food expert nutritionists alongside vets.

 5 thoughts on “Grain-free dog food: is it breaking our dogs’ hearts?”